You know how our children take us on journeys we would otherwise probably never have taken?

 I have been really blown away by it and not just because William absolutely adores it, but because it is also an incredible learning resource.

 Through the wonders of video calling, my son and his friend have been playing Minecraft together most days, interactively.
-I scaffold the process as needed and remain on hand to head off glitches, but my son and his friend are very much in the driving seat.
-(We do put in place online safety measures to prevent connections with unknown people and we all sign up to peaceful mode).
+I scaffold the process as needed and remain on hand to head off the inevitable glitches.

-Minecraft, as a shared passion and interest, really strengthens William’s connection and interactions with his friend.
+Minecraft, as a shared passion and interest, have really strengthened William’s connection with his friend.
 The known aspects of the game, give rise to sufficient predictability and it’s creative scope means that there is still enough novelty too.

 The game also provides some genuine equity.
 There are no gross motor skill imbalances, less developmental stage related imbalances and there are few imposed rules (depending on setting).

 It really creates the kind of safety that opens up learning and development in a way that is quite magical to witness.

 I’ve had some heart burst moments listening as new language has been emerging, words have been typed out and some beautiful reading and communication has taken place.